microsoft/OmniParser/omnitool/readme.md

 > [!note] You can now create and manage a Linux VM, use the script with commands like:
+>
 > `./manage_vm.sh create --linux` to create a Linux VM
 > `./manage_vm.sh start --linux` to start a Linux VM
 > `./manage_vm.sh create` to create a Windows VM (default)
 > `./manage_vm.sh stop --windows` to explicitly stop a Windows VM

+In macOS you may need to turn off _Airplay Receiver_ to avoid conflicts with Omnibox running on port `5000`, see this [Stack Overflow thread for more](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac).

 3. **gradio**: